 A post shared by CIVANA (@civanaresort) on

-If you are in search of more sophisticated luxury, The Phoenician Scottsdale is a perfect choice.
+If you’re in search of more sophisticated luxury, The Phoenician Scottsdale is a perfect choice.
 In 2018, it revealed its biggest renovation yet, focusing on The Phoenician Spa.
 Its newly constructed, three-story spa features a rooftop pool with 360-degree views of the resort, a fireplace with lounge area, outdoor showers, Arizona’s only in-resort Drybar and more.
 The Body and Soul massage is a classic signature relaxation massage that will please all seasoned spa connoisseurs.
-The surrounding areas are pristine, and evocative of grandeur, full of tall ceilings, soaring windows and earthy finishes throughout a bright and airy layout.
+The surrounding areas are pristine, and evocative of grandeur, full of tall ceilings, soaring windows, and earthy finishes throughout a bright and airy layout.

-Farm + Craft near Old Town offers a health-conscious menu featuring protein pancakes, açai bowls and egg white scrambles for breakfast, and items like vegan bành mí, grass-fed burgers and a salmon poké bowls for lunch and dinner — think modern farm with a contemporary twist.
-They also offer a seasonal “wellness menu” that accommodates dietary goals like anti-inflammatory, probiotics and antioxidants.
-On a sunny day, the place is popping, but its counter service helps mitigate the waiting time.
+Farm + Craft near Old Town offers a health-conscious menu featuring protein pancakes, açai bowls and egg white scrambles for breakfast, and items like vegan bành mí, grass-fed burgers and salmon poké bowls for lunch and dinner — think modern farm with a contemporary twist.
+They also offer a seasonal “wellness menu” that accommodates dietary goals like anti-inflammatory foods, probiotics and antioxidants.
+On a sunny day, the place is popping, but the counter service helps mitigate the waiting time.

-Kale & Clover in northern Scottsdale is the perfection option if you are in search of more vegetarian, vegan and gluten-free options, but there are still meat options on the menu.
-It is a great place to stop for a healthy lunch on your way from a morning hike at Pinnacle Peak or elsewhere in the McDowell Sonoran Conservancy.
-The gazpacho soup and chopped chicken salad are to die for, and everything in the menu is spun using responsibly sourced seasonal ingredients.
+Kale & Clover in northern Scottsdale is the perfect option if you are in search of more vegetarian, vegan, and gluten-free options, but there is still meat on the menu.
+It’s a great place to stop for a healthy lunch on your way from a morning hike at Pinnacle Peak or elsewhere in the McDowell Sonoran Conservancy.
+The gazpacho soup and chopped chicken salad are to die for, and everything on the menu is spun using responsibly sourced seasonal ingredients.